Explore! Ice Worlds! Background

 The Gas Giants and Their Moons Are Rich in Ice

 The icy shell of Europa is one of the smoothest surfaces in the solar system.
-The reddish streaks may be from salts such as magnesium sulfate, that were left behind by evaporating water.
+The reddish streaks may be from salts left behind by evaporating water.
 Image courtesy of NASA.

 Europa is far from the Sun and its surface temperature is a chilling –260°F (–160°C) at the equator and –370°F (–220°C) at its poles.
 At these temperatures the water ice is very hard and rock-like.
-The ocean under the ice blanket is kept heated by the constant tidal forces: Europa gets pulled and stretched in different directions by the gravitational attraction of Jupiter and its moons, generating heat.
-The presence of liquid water could mean that life is supported in the sea of Europa.
+Locked beneath a shell of ice, Europa harbors a liquid water ocean with an estimated volume twice that of all of Earth’s oceans.
+The ocean under the ice blanket is heated by the constant tidal forces: Europa gets pulled and stretched in different directions by the gravitational attraction of Jupiter and its moons, generating heat.
+The presence of liquid water could potentially support life in Europa’s ocean.

-Saturn's Rings and Moons: Saturn's rings are one of the most remarkable features in the solar system.
-They are 155,000 miles (250,000 kilometers) or more in diameter and less than half a mile (one kilometer) thick!
-The rings are composed of particles ranging from the size of dust specks to large boulders, and they are more than 90% water ice!
+Saturn's Rings and Moons: Saturn's beautiful rings are 155,000 miles (250,000 kilometers) or more in diameter and less than half a mile (one kilometer) thick.
+The rings are made of particles ranging from the size of dust specks to large boulders, and they are more than 90% water ice!

-Enceladus caught the attention of scientists and the world with its spectacular geysers.
+Enceladus caught the attention of scientists and the world with its spectacular icy geysers.
 The Cassini spacecraft flew through a plume and sampled water vapor and ice particles and minor components of other molecules.
-Scientists suggest that the water collects in heated, pressurized chambers under Enceladus' surface and periodically erupts at the surface — an icy geyser.
+Scientists suggest that the water collects in heated, pressurized chambers under Enceladus' surface and periodically erupts at the surface.
 The material vented by Enceladus is what makes up an entire band of Saturn's rings (called the E ring)!

 Titan, the largest moon of Saturn, is a geologically complex body with a thick nitrogen-rich atmosphere.
 Far from the Sun, its temperatures remain at a chilly –290°F (–179°C).
 Titan has lakes of liquid hydrocarbons at its surface and a terrain that contains mountainous features composed of ice.
 Deposits of water ice and hydrocarbon ice occur at its surface.